Martin-S-Weber/re-work/examples/simple/README.md

-# Reagent example app now using re-frame
+# Simple Example App for re-work

+TODO: need to show a re-work simple app.
+Maybe the example app?

 Run "`lein do clean, figwheel`" in a terminal to compile the app, and then open `http://localhost:3449/example.html`.